 Context: Antimicrobial resistance is growing exponentially and needs to be tackled before it is late.
 While the COVID-19 pandemic continues to wreak havoc on our daily lives, a silent pandemic has been brewing in the background for decades.
 Governments need to factor in new research and bring in businesses and consumers as active stakeholders before it is too late.

 Antimicrobial resistance (AMR) is growing at an alarming rate.
 Globally, about 35% of common human infections have become resistant to available medicines.

-About 700,000 people die every year because available antimicrobial drugs — antibiotics, antivirals, antiparasitic and antifungals — have become less effective at combating pathogens.
+About 700,000 people die every year because available antimicrobial drugs — antibiotics, antivirals, antiparasitics and antifungals — have become less effective at combating pathogens.

-Resistance to second- and third-line antibiotics — the last lines of defence against some common diseases — are projected to almost double between 2005 and 2030.
+Resistance to second and third-line antibiotics — the last lines of defence against some common diseases — is projected to almost double between 2005 and 2030.

 In India, the largest consumer of antibiotics in the world, this is a serious problem.

 According to a study published in The Lancet, an estimated 58,000 newborn children die annually from sepsis in India alone because antibiotics can no longer treat certain bacterial infections.

 We have long known that microorganisms develop resistance to antimicrobial agents as a natural defence mechanism.

 We have also known for some time that human activity has significantly accelerated the process.
 The misuse and overuse of antimicrobials for humans, livestock and agriculture is probably the biggest reason for this, but other factors also contribute.

 Once consumed, up to 80% of antibiotic drugs are excreted un-metabolised, along with resistant bacteria.